 Cocoa farmers in Ngoc Dinh commune (Dinh Quan district) are excited about the harvest because cocoa prices have increased dramatically.
 Photo: B.Nguyen |

 Currently, the price of fresh cocoa beans sold by farmers at the farm is 16,000 VND/kg, a record high price in the past 70 years.
-Cocoa farmers participating in CĐL projects are earning unprecedentedly high profits from this crop.
+Cocoa farmers participating in the CDL projects are earning unprecedentedly high profits from this crop.

 Farmers make big profits

-Fresh cocoa prices are rising due to the rapidly increasing demand for this product in the world market.
-Meanwhile, supply is less than demand, because the world's largest cocoa producing region in Africa has suffered crop failures due to drought.
-Cocoa prices are forecast to remain high in the coming time as many countries have suffered crop failures.
+The price of fresh cocoa is increasing due to the rapid increase in demand for this product in the world market.
+Meanwhile, the supply is less than the demand, because the largest cocoa producing region in the world in Africa has had a bad harvest due to drought.
+Cocoa prices are forecast to remain high in the coming time because many countries have had bad cocoa harvests.

-Mr. Pham Van Hue, a farmer with a 2.5-hectare cocoa garden in Ngoc Dinh commune (Dinh Quan district), compared that when he first joined the CDL Project, cocoa was intercropped in cashew gardens, and farmers only expected to earn a profit of 40-60 million VND/hectare/year.
-Up to now, cocoa prices have increased more than 3 times compared to the period when he first joined the CDL Project.
+Mr. Pham Van Hue, a farmer with a 2.5 hectare cocoa garden in Ngoc Dinh commune (Dinh Quan district), compared that when he first joined the CDL Project, cocoa was intercropped in cashew gardens, farmers only expected to earn a profit of 40-60 million VND/hectare/year.
+Up to now, the price of cocoa has increased more than 3 times compared to the period when he first joined the CDL Project.
 Cocoa productivity is also increasing, farmers can earn a profit of 200-300 million VND/hectare/year.

 In 2024, Trong Duc Cocoa Company Limited will produce and supply more than 300,000 cocoa seedlings to the market, an increase of more than 150% compared to 2023.
 In the coming time, the company will continue to promote investment in the production of high-quality seedlings to meet farmers' needs to expand cocoa acreage.

-Cocoa can be harvested all year round, but farmers usually only harvest for 9 months, the remaining 3 months of the rainy season are the time to take care of the trees and nurture the trees.
-Therefore, this crop has high productivity, growers do not worry about crop failure, loss of income like crops that only harvest once a year.
+Cocoa can be harvested all year round, but farmers usually only harvest for 9 months, the remaining 3 months of the rainy season are the time to take care of the trees and nurture them.
+Therefore, this crop has high productivity, growers do not worry about crop failure or loss of harvest like crops that only harvest once a year.
 Cocoa is less affected by the weather, so the risk of crop failure is not high.
-What is special is that cocoa trees are easy to grow, grow strongly, so in difficult times, gardeners do not invest much or when drought occurs, the trees have yellow leaves, wilted leaves, and productivity decreases, but when cared for again, the trees still recover well.
+What is special is that cocoa trees are easy to grow and grow strongly, so in difficult times, gardeners do not invest much or when there is drought, the trees have yellow leaves, wilted leaves, and productivity decreases, but when cared for again, the trees still recover well.

 Forming a sustainable chain of links